-Whenever you see a damp stain or actual dripping water leak inside a property, people automatically assume that it may be a whole new roof covering required.
+Whenever you see a damp stain or dripping water leak inside a property, people automatically assume that a completely new roof covering may be required.

-Although this can be a sign of big issues on the roof areas, more often than not, there is a simpler solution to look at.
+Although this can be a sign of significant issues in the roof areas, more often than not, there is a more straightforward solution to look at.

-Therefore, it’s important to take a step back and have a quick look at what the issues and potential dangers are before going any further.
+Therefore, it’s essential to take a step back and look at the issues and potential dangers before going any further.

 1. Check No Dangers – Like Electrics

-This is often missed by people and even basic roofers – spotting any immediate dangers from the roof leak before getting stuck into the repair.
+People and even essential roofers often miss this – spotting any immediate dangers from the roof leak before getting stuck into the repair.

-There may be personal items and even carpets getting soaked below, as one example.
+Personal items and carpets may get soaked below, as one example.

-Just take a look at this example with a clear electrical socket and wiring directly below the leak in question.
+Look at this example with a precise electrical socket and wiring directly below the leak.

 2. Clarify no Other Causes – Like Cooling Systems